-“The study of philosophy serves to develop intellectual abilities important for life as a whole, beyond the knowledge and skills required for any particular profession.
+According to the American Philosophical Association, the study of philosophy serves to develop intellectual abilities important for life as a whole, beyond the knowledge and skills required for any particular profession.
 Properly pursued, it enhances analytical, critical and interpretive capacities that are applicable to any subject matter, and in any human context.
-It cultivates the capacities and appetite for self-expression and reflection, for exchange and debate of ideas, for lifelong learning, and for dealing with problems for which there are no easy answers.
+It cultivates the capacities for self-expression and reflection, for exchange and debate of ideas, for lifelong learning, and for dealing with problems for which there are no easy answers.

 The study of philosophy allows for the development of a core set of skills sought after by employers in a wide range of occupational settings.
-A sample of representative skills and abilities follows.
+Throughout your experience in the program, you will obtain the following skills:

 - Ability to analyze relationships

 - Competency to identify and answer key questions

 - Capacity to think and express oneself logically

 - Ability to communicate persuasively